dennisbirch/dbbbuilder-swift/README.md

 __ColumnAttributes:__ There is a publicly accessible _ColumnAttributes_ struct in the DBBBuilder.swift file that defines `notNull = "NOT NULL"` and `unique = "UNIQUE"` which you may want to use if setting a DBBTableObject subclass's _attributesDictionary_ property.

 __ColumnSorting:__ There is a publicly accessible _ColumnSorting_ struct in the DBBBuilder.swift file that defines `ascending = "ASC` and `descending = "DESC"` which you may want to use for assigning sort order query options.

+__Error messages:__ `public func errorMessage() -> String`

+A publicly accessible method in DBBManager for getting the error message from the underlying SQLite database for any operation on it.

 __Table/object count:__ `public func countForTable(_ tableName: String) -> Int`